Hulland: Population

 The population of Hulland has not changed much over the years, in 1881 the population was 202 and in 2011 the population was recorded at 215.
 The biggest change in population was between 1951 and 1961.
 Between these years the population dropped by 25.
 In 2011 The mean age of people in Hulland was 41.2 years of age and the median was 45 years of age.
 28.8 percent of the population was aged 45 to 59 in 2011 This is much higher than the Derbyshire district average (23.2 percent), the east midlands average (20 percent)and the national average (19.4 percent).
 Also in 2011 15.8 percent was aged 30 to 44.

 History

 Hulland parish was a sub parish of the Ashbourne registration district until 1901.
 Hulland was also an ancient township in Ashbourne parish however became a separate, modern civil parish in December 1886.

 Church

 The Church of England parish church which is shared by Hulland and Hulland Ward is Christ Church.
 The church was built in 1838 and seats up to 273 people.
 The church was in the rural deanery of Ashbourne.
-The churchyard contains one commonwealth war grave from World War One and one commo wealth war grave from World War Two.
+The churchyard contains one Commonwealth war grave from World War One and one Commonwealth war grave from World War Two.

 Industry

-In 1881 the majority of males in Hullund worked in agriculture (35) and one woman worked in agriculture.
+In 1881 the majority of males in Hulland worked in agriculture (35) and one woman worked in agriculture.
 This was very common for most places in the UK in this era.

 The 2001 census showed 83 people aged 16–74 were employed, this number rose to 105 in the 2011 census data.